 Roundtree Early Intervention Services

 Presbyterian Medical Services’ Early Intervention Services are designed to help children from birth until age 3.
-These children experience disabilities or developmental delays in learning and lack support to help them reach their fullest potential.
-Presbyterian Medical Services’ Early Intervention Services is designed to meet the full gamut of developmental needs for children according to their strengths, weaknesses, and unique needs.
+Services strive to meet the full gamut of developmental needs for children according to their strengths, weaknesses, and unique needs.
 Early Intervention Services are free to eligible families, and the program is funded by the State of New Mexico’s Department of Health Family Infant Toddler Program.

 Is My Child Eligible for Early Intervention?